Roadmap call for contributions

 In contrast to the Strategy document, which will change little – if at all – when finished, the Roadmap is an evolving document expected to undergo an annual review at least for the next three years.

-The Roadmap document will present
+The purpose of the Roadmap document is to present

-- how the proposed items are aligned with the Strategy
+- How the proposed items are aligned with the Strategy

 The ambition of the Roadmap is to be partially accessible to potential funders and non-experts.
 The document should act as an operational guide for fundraising and have an expected timeline for implementing the items included.